githubpartners/microsoft-learn/github/code-scanning-with-github-codeql-2/includes/2-learning-content.md

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->

 <!-- Do not add a unit summary or references/links -->

+Next up, you will learn how to set up code scanning with GitHub Actions and how to perform bulk setup of code scanning for multiple repositories.